Eliot Deutsch: Accomplishments

 Professor Deutsch attended the University of Wisconsin from 1948 to 1952 obtaining his bachelor's degree there.
 He attended the University of Chicago in 1952 and Harvard University from 1952 to 1953.
 He completed his Ph.D. from 1956 to 1960 at Columbia University.

 Professor Deutsch was awarded his first Fellowship in 1963 as a Faculty Fellow at the American Institute of Indian Studies in India.
 From 1965 through 1967, he was a New York State Faculty Scholar in International Studies.
 He was awarded a Senior Fellowship from the National Endowment for the Humanities from 1973 to 1974.
 In December 1975, the American Council of Learned Societies awarded him a travel grant to attend World Congress of Philosophy in Delhi and a meeting of International Society for Metaphysics.
 In 1984, he was Principal Investigator, Director, at the NEH Summer Institute in Comparative Philosophy.
 The University of California at Santa Barbara awarded him visiting fellow for the Interdisciplinary Center for the Humanities in May 1988.
 From 1991 to 1992, he was the Project Director for "Alternative Rationalities" for the Hawaii Committee for the Humanities Grant.
 In 1994, he was Principal Investigator and Director at the NEH Summer Institute in South Asian Culture and Civilization.
 In October 2002, Professor Deutsch was awarded the Degree of Vedanta Sudhara by The International Congress of Vedanta.
-Deutsch was awarded the University of Hawaii's Highest Award, The Regents Medal of Distinction, in July 2005.
+Deutsch was awarded the University of Hawaiʻi's Highest Award, The Regents Medal of Distinction, in July 2005.